Types of Contact Lenses and their advantages & Disadvantages

 Two weekly disposable offer good value for money as you are paying for fewer lenses whilst also being very beneficial for dry eye sufferers.

-Monthlies are a great option for regular contact lens wearers and those who are cost conscious, just be sure to regular clean and store them!
+Monthlies are a great option for regular contact lens wearers and those who are cost-conscious, just be sure to regularly clean and store them!

 Your optician may decide you're well suited for extended wear contact lenses.

 Extended wear contact lenses are usually thinner than other disposable lenses and are made of silicone hydrogel, allowing this type of soft lens to ‘breathe’ better than daily wear lenses.